frostgod1337/cs2configs/README.md

 A collection of custom gamemodes.

 ### viewmodels & crosshairs :
-Some viewmodles and crosshairs I use for playing.
+Some viewmodels and crosshairs I use for playing.
 - Switchable via arrow keys (set in autoexec.cfg)